 Mi Vida Trans, an altar of voices presenting,"CHEST."

-Mi Vida Trans makes trans survival visible through art, ritual, storytelling, and embodied care
+Mi Vida Trans creates a sanctuary for trans survival visible through art, ritual, storytelling, and embodied care

-Mi Vida Trans makes trans survival visible through art, ritual, storytelling, and embodied care
+Mi Vida Trans creates a sanctuary for trans survival visible through art, ritual, storytelling, and embodied care

-Mi Vida Trans is a traveling art installation and healing practice created by trans artist and curandero Ocelotl Mora that makes trans survival visible through ritual, embodied storytelling, and ancestral practice.
-Rooted in lived experience and guided by the Nawi Ollin Teotl Method, the work centers immigrant, Indigenous, Chicano, Black,
+Mi Vida Trans is a trans-led traveling art installation and ceremonial healing practice that makes trans survival visible through portraiture, storytelling, and embodied ritual.

 We envision a world where trans survival is not hidden, criminalized, or treated as a problem to be solved, but honored as sacred, cultural, and worthy of care.
 Through Mi Vida Trans, we work toward communities where immigrant, Indigenous, Chicano, Black, and trans masculine people see themselves reflected with dignity, complexity, and wh